 It is hard to overstate the importance of glucose for cycling performance.
 Mitochondria use this simple sugar in your cells to produce ATP, which is the energy source for all activity.
 All forms of carbohydrates you ingest are eventually converted to glucose.
 When your body has more glucose than it needs, it is converted to glycogen and stored in the muscles and liver.

 When glycogen stores are full, the liver converts the glucose to triglycerides, which go to fat storage.
 The good news is that you can increase the amount of glycogen your muscles can store through training.
 Peak endurance performance is all about managing these energy stores, highlighting the importance of the amount and timing of your cycling nutrition.

 Protein is another essential macro that’s vital for cycling.
 Typically, we think of protein as the building blocks of muscle tissue, and rightly so.
 Protein makes up most of the tissues in the body, including bone, connective tissues, skin, and hair.
 It also serves as the material for enzymes and hemoglobin.

 For most people, the general recommendation is to consume 0.8 grams of protein per kilogram of body weight every day.
 However, endurance athletes place a tremendous strain on the body.
 Researchers recommend consuming 1.2-1.4g per kg.
 Some studies even suggest that upwards of 1.8g per kg is even better.

 Fat usually gets a bad wrap because they are about twice as calorie-dense as carbs and proteins.
 However, fats help you absorb vitamins, produce hormones, and create fatty acids that your body doesn’t make itself.
-Three types of fats are unsaturated, trans, and saturates.
+Three types of fats are unsaturated, trans, and saturated.
 Of these three, unsaturated fats like olive or canola oil are generally considered the healthiest option.
 Because they can cause stomach distress, you probably want to avoid fatty foods during training, but that’s doesn’t mean you need to avoid them totally in your cycling nutrition plan.